EderRoger/restaurant_search/README.md

 To run the tests you can just run ``gradle test`` in the main directory.

+We don't have an entrypoint/api to test because I'm didn't use the Spring features to create and endpoint etc.

+All the features can be tested by unit and integration tests

 #IMPROVEMENTS

 We can implement like a cache to our API get requests.
 We should have a higher number of GET requests and would be